ababuu/personal-site/README.md

 Contributions are welcome!
 Feel free to fork the repository, make improvements, and submit a pull request.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

 ## Contact

-For inquiries or collaborations, reach out via [your email or LinkedIn].
+For inquiries or collaborations, reach out via ababu.al444@gmail.com